Šiauliai (pop. 110 000) is Lithuania's fourth largest city and the largest city in Samogitia.

-Like every Lithuanian city Šiauliai is well accessible by bus but unlike many Šiauliai also enjoys good connections by rail.
-Trains go both to Klaipėda (via Telšiai, Plungė, Kretiga) and Vilnius (via Jonava, Kėdainiai, Kaišiadorys) as well as to Panevėžys.
+Like every Lithuanian city, Šiauliai is well accessible by bus but unlike many Šiauliai also enjoys good connections by rail.
+Trains go both to Klaipėda (via Telšiai, Plungė, Kretinga) and Vilnius (via Jonava, Kėdainiai, Kaišiadorys) as well as to Panevėžys.

-Road connections to Šiauliai are less adequate as they are limited to 2 lane roads if you want to go anywhere further than several neighboring towns.
+Road connections to Šiauliai are not perfect as they are limited to 2 lane roads if you want to go anywhere further than several neighboring towns.

 If you are not too fond of independent travel the Hill of Crosses is included in many tourism agency itineraries of Lithuania.